AdobeDocs/marketo-learn.en/help/instance-management/best-practice-watch.md

 ---
-title: How to use Marketo instance and program best practices
+title: How to use [!DNL Marketo] instance and program best practices
 description: Watch how to implement Marketo’s suggested program and instance best practices in Marketo.
 role: User
 level: Beginner